tezendrax/Kairos/DEPLOYMENT.md

 ```

 ### Step 3: Set Environment Variables
-You need to set up these environment variables in Vercel:
+You need to set up these environment variables in Vercell:

 #### Required Environment Variables:
 ```bash